openproblems-bio/task_ist_preprocessing/README.md

 ## Component type: Segmentation

-A segmentation of the spatial data
+A segmentation of the spatial data into cells

 Arguments: